vitabaks/postgresql_cluster/console/service/README.md

-# postgesql-cluster-console server

-Server side for postgresql-cluster-console.
+# PostgeSQL Cluster Console API service

-REST service that implements API for WEB integration.
+Server-side component for PostgreSQL Cluster Console.
+This REST service implements the API for web integration.

-Project is written on `golang` and used [swagger](https://github.com/go-swagger/go-swagger) for server-side auto generation.
-Server is received requests from WEB for creation and manage clusters.
-Under the hood server uses docker for running ansible scripts with cluster deploy logic.
+The project is written in `Go` and uses [Swagger](https://github.com/go-swagger/go-swagger) for server-side code generation.
+The server receives requests from the web to create and manage clusters.
+Under the hood, the server uses Docker to run `postgresql_cluster` image with Ansible playbooks for cluster deployment logic.

 ## Build
-Swagger specification is used for creating server REST API.
-First of all you need to install swagger tool to build auto generated go-files.
+Swagger specification is used for creating the server REST API.
+First, you need to install the Swagger tool to build the auto-generated Go files.
 ```
 export dir=$$(mktemp -d)
 git clone https://github.com/go-swagger/go-swagger "$$dir"
 cd "$$dir"
 go install ./cmd/swagger
 ```
-Then you need to generate server side files:
+Then, you need to generate the server-side files:
 ```
 swagger generate server --name DbConsole --spec api/swagger.yaml --principal interface{} --exclude-main
 ```

-After that you can build server with following command:
+After that, you can build the server with the following command:
 ```
 go build -o pg-console main.go
 ```

-The project also contains makefile with all commands.
-So you can just do next steps:
+The project also contains a Makefile with all commands, so you can simply run the following steps:
 ```
 make swagger_install
 make swagger